Ever since 2020, the world has seemed a lot more unpredictable.Â

 Online audiences have become savvy and more attuned to digital behaviors in recent years, thanks to the pandemic forcing everyone to do more business online.
 If your PR slows down or stops, that will send a signal to consumers that you arenât around anymore.

 This conclusion is more than just anecdotal.
-According to a new article by Sprout Social,Â
+According to an article by Sprout Social,Â

 âA Q1 â23 Sprout pulse survey found that 77% of consumers are more likely to spend more with brands they feel connected to, up from 57% in 2018.â